Axia-Tech/AXIA-wiki/docs/learn/learn-validator.md

 ## Guides

-- [How to Validate on AXIASolar](../maintain/maintain-guides-how-to-validate-axiasolar.md) - Guide on how to set up a validator on the AXIASolar live network.
+- [How to Validate on AXIACoin](../maintain/maintain-guides-how-to-validate-axiasolar.md) - Guide on how to set up a validator on the AXIACoin live network.
 - [Validator Payout Overview](../maintain/maintain-guides-validator-payout.md) - A short overview on how the validator payout mechanism works.
 - [How to run your validator as a systemd process](../maintain/maintain-guides-how-to-systemd.md) - Guide on